 Should I get my teeth whitened?
 While results vary from person to person, it’s an excellent option to explore if you want to give your smile a boost.

 The demand for teeth whitening services has grown 300% in the last few years.
-Why might you ask?
-While we can come up with a few possible reasons for the rapid growth of teeth whitening services, we also know that it’s largely due to the improvements made in teeth whitening practices behind the scenes.
-Without going into too much detail, suffice it to say that now is a better time than ever to have teeth whitening done.
+Why you migh ask?
+While we can come up with a few possible reasons for the rapid growth of whitening services, we also know that it’s largely due to the improvements that have been made with teeth whitening practices behind the scenes.
+Without going into too much detail, suffice it to say that now is a better time than ever to have your teeth whitened.
 The following includes some more information about teeth whitening that you might find helpful.

-What’s the best way to have your teeth whitened?
+What’s the number one way to have your teeth whitened?

 What things affect the process of teeth whitening?

 As with many things, the results of teeth whitening will vary from person to person depending on a few of the following factors.

 Teeth whitening can only offer so much since the natural shade of your teeth plays a role in how the treatment turns out.
 If you have a yellow hue to your teeth, the teeth whitening process will actually have a greater impact than if you have a brown or gray hue to your teeth.
 Both will yield results, but yellow teeth tend to produce a more obvious outcome.

 Although this has not been proven scientifically yet, many claim that every person has a different “whitening potential” for their teeth.
 This means that our teeth will only become white to a certain extent.

 The strength of a given teeth whitening product will have a great impact on the final appearance of your teeth.
 Any qualified Lincoln dentist will offer a more fruitful teeth whitening service than over-the-counter teeth whitening kits because dentists are allowed to use carbamide peroxide to whiten teeth.

 Your final whitening results depend on the original color shade of your natural teeth.